okonomichiyaki/supercat/060-aggression.md

 ✦ Can bot Secure to grow lead in an <ins>undeclared ambition</ins> or to take any other cards?

 ✦ Can bot Move to change control of a rival-controlled gate?

-- Prefer:
+Prefer:

 - take control adjacent to rival starport
 - take or neutralize control adjacent to loyal starport

-<#ifdef base>
 ✦ Are there any ships not controlling gates or <ins>claims</ins> or rival buildings?

 - Can bot Move to unassigned ships to <ins>task force</ins> (use <ins>partial move</ins>)?
-<#endif>

 <div class="pagebreak"> </div>